iProov/xamarin/README.md

 ## 🌎 API Client

 The .NET API client provides a convenient wrapper to call iProov's REST API v2 from a .NET Standard Library.
-It is a useful tool to assist with testing, debugging and demos, but should not be used in production apps.
+It is a useful tool to assist with testing, debugging and demos, but should not be used in production mobile apps.
+You could also adapt this code to run on your back-end to perform server-to-server calls.

-⚠️ Use of the .NET API Client requires providing it with your API secret. **You should never embed your API secret within a production app.**
+> ⚠️ **SECURITY NOTICE:** Use of the .NET API Client requires providing it with your API secret. **You should never embed your API secret within a production app.**

 ### Functionality